cloneforyou/leapp/CONTRIBUTING.md

 - additional context;
 - how it is important to you (nice to have, important, critical).

-If you create a new issue from the feature request template, it will be labeled as “enhancement”.

 You can even submit your feature request idea from our [public roadmap board](https://portal.productboard.com/vtc7td5yjfptmgdsxnoorwwr/tabs/5-ideas).

 Please consult the public roadmap to get an overview of new ideas that were accepted by Leapp maintainers.